Texas Recording Laws: Consent Rules and Penalties

 What Communications Are Covered

-Texas recording law applies to:
+Texas recording law applies to three categories of communications:

 One-Party vs. Two-Party Consent Explained

 In contrast, two-party (or all-party) consent states like California require everyone in the conversation to agree to be recorded.
+Texas does not follow this stricter standard.

 Recording Phone Calls in Texas